ARUN-M-S/dsa-journey/README.md

 🧠 Explanation and patterns used

-✅ Completed Topics
-🔍 Linear Search
-📌 Linear Search in 2D Array
 Problem:
-Find the coordinates of a given key in a 2D array using linear search.
+# Find the coordinates of a given key in a 2D array using linear search.
 Return [-1, -1] if not found.
 Java Code:

-java
-Copy
-Edit
 static int[] LinearSearch(int[][] myArray, int key) {
     int row = myArray.length;
     int column = myArray[0].length;